bimorajendraa/administration/README.md

 # administration

-this is my first project using vue, javascript, and firebase
+first project using vue, javascript, and firebase